MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/admincenter/overview-office-cloud-policy-service.md

 - Make sure the user is part of the appropriate security group.
 - Check the priority of the policy configurations.
 If the user is in multiple security groups that have policy configurations assigned to them, then the priority of the policy configurations determines which policies take effect.
 - In some cases, policies might not be applied correctly if two users with different policies sign into Office 365 on the same device and during the same Windows session.
-- Policy settings retrieved from the Office cloud policy service are stored in the registry under HKEY_CURRENT_USER\Software\Policies\Microsoft\Cloud\Office\16.0.
+- Policy settings retrieved from the Office cloud policy service are stored in the Windows registry under HKEY_CURRENT_USER\Software\Policies\Microsoft\Cloud\Office\16.0.
 This key is overwritten each time a new set of policies is retrieved from the policy service during the check-in process.
-- Policy service check-in activity is stored in the registry under HKEY_CURRENT_USER\Software\Microsoft\Office\16.0\Common\CloudPolicy.
+- Policy service check-in activity is stored in the Windows registry under HKEY_CURRENT_USER\Software\Microsoft\Office\16.0\Common\CloudPolicy.
 Deleting this key and restarting the Office apps will trigger the policy service to check in the next time an Office app is launched.
+- If you want to see the next time a device running Windows is scheduled to check with the Office cloud policy service, look at the FetchInterval under HKEY_CURRENT_USER\Software\Microsoft\Office\16.0\Common\CloudPolicy.
+The value is expressed in minutes.
+For example, 1440, which equates to 24 hours.